Discover Réunion : Musics and Scenes (Dance / Theater)

 Contemporary music

 A dance island determined to live (and create) in the present, Réunion is home to a young electro guard, the result of five decades of experimentation.
 Like the aforementioned Labelle and Jako Maron, electro-maloya here is shaped by particularly enterprising and adventurous hands, as evidenced by the albums of Ti'Fock, a veteran of the scene who was already active in the 1980s, Maya Kamaty, a pioneer of the maloya revival, and Boogzbrown, signed to the major American label Mad Decent.
-For a broader panorama of Reunion's young music scene, the World & Pluriel compilations published by the Pôle régional des musiques actuelles de la Réunion (Reunion's regional music cluster) offer the best of the island's musical output in recent years.
+For a broader panorama of Reunion's young music scene, the World & Pluriel compilations published by the Pôle régional des musiques actuelles de La Réunion (Reunion's regional music cluster) offer the best of the island's musical output in recent years.

 In addition to its artists, Réunion's great strength is the quality of its events.
-From the Sakifo Musik Festival, which has become THE festival of the Indian Ocean, with a program worthy of the great international events, to the trendy Électropicales festival in Saint-Denis, the island is now a popular destination for today's top artists.
+From the Sakifo Musik Festival, which has become THE must-see festival of the Indian Ocean with a program worthy of the great international events, to the trendy Électropicales festival in Saint-Denis, the island is now a popular destination for today's top artists.
 Year-round, the same quality of live music can be found at venues such as Mahé La Bourdonnais in Saint-Denis, one of the most dynamic in town, or Le Honey, also a staple of Dionysian evenings, with an excellent program.
-In Saint Leu, Le Zinc often features interesting pop, rock and electro live acts.
+In Saint-Leu, Le Zinc often features interesting pop, rock and electro live acts.

 Organize your trip with our partners Réunion